Primary Care Doctors Specialize in You

 - Internal medicine doctors treat adult patients starting at age 18.

-Family care doctors, pediatricians, and internal medicine specialists have offices in all northern Michigan communities served by Munson Healthcare to help you and your family get well and stay well.
+Family care doctors, pediatricians, care physicians and internal medicine specialists have offices and are accepting new patients in all northern Michigan communities served by Munson Healthcare to help you and your family get well and stay well.

 Primary Care Services in Northern Michigan

 Your primary care office is your medical home and the right place to start when you need non-emergency care.
 These physicians care for you during all stages of your life, from first days to last days.
 They meet your general healthcare needs, manage chronic conditions such as high blood pressure, asthma, or diabetes, and help you live a healthy life.

 - Check-ups and regular screenings